KristianMeier/cvr-react-native/Readme.md

 ### Realse 1

 - Release v.
 0.1 does not have dynamic paging for the company results.
-THis will be included in Release v.
+This will be included in Release v.
 0.2.
-- Release v.
-0.1 have a temp authentication as well as no "add emplyee to database".

 ## Instructions